pip-services/pip-services-docs/content/en/dart/commons/validate/_index.md

 Schema to validate [FilterParams](../data/filter_params)

 #### [IncludedRule](included_rule)
-Validation rule to check that value is included into the list of constants.
+Validation rule to check that a value is included into the list of constants.

 #### [MapSchema](map_schema)
 Schema to validate maps.